Jones, P. R. ORCID: 0000-0001-7672-8397, Ungewiss, J., Eichinger, P. , Worner, M., Crabb, D. P.

 Abstract

-Methods: Participants were fifteen (five female) ophthalmologically healthy adults, aged 55 to 81 years.
+Materials and Methods: Participants were 15 (five female) ophthalmologically healthy adults, aged 55–81 years.
 CS was measured in a driving simulator using Landolt Cs, presented under static or dynamic driving conditions, and with or without glare.
-In the dynamic driving condition, the participant was asked to simultaneously maintain a (virtual) speed of 60 km/h on a country road.
-In the (dynamic) with glare condition, two calibrated LED arrays, moved by cable robots, simulated the trajectories and luminance characteristics of the (low beam) headlights of an approaching car.
-For comparison, CS was also measured clinically (with & without glare) using a Optovist I instrument (Vistec Inc., Olching/FRG).
+In the dynamic driving conditions, the participant was asked to simultaneously maintain a (virtual) speed of 60 km/h on a country road.
+In the with glare conditions, two calibrated LED arrays, moved by cable robots, simulated the trajectories and luminance characteristics of the (low beam) headlights of an approaching car.
+For comparison, CS was also measured clinically (with and without glare) using a Optovist I instrument (Vistec Inc., Olching, Germany).
 Visual acuity (VA) thresholds were also assessed at high and low contrast using the Freiburg Visual Acuity Test (FrACT) under photopic conditions.
 As a measure of driving performance, median hazard detection distance (MHDD) was computed, in meters, across three kinds of simulated obstacles of varying contrast.

 Publication Type: | Article |